 Zac completed his Masters of Counselling at City University of Seattle.
 He completed his Bachelor’s Degree in Psychology at MacEwan University.
 Zac is a Registered Provisional Psychologist and is working toward becoming a Registered Psychologist.
 Zac is also working as a counsellor at Cornerstone Counselling.

-Zac has experience working with adolescents to adults on an array of issues, such as anxiety, depression, academic success, organization, career guidance, suicide prevention, relationships and self-esteem.
-As well, Zac has experience using music as a form of healing in individual and group settings.
+Zac has worked with adolescents to adults on an array of issues, such as anxiety, depression, academic success, organization, career guidance, suicide prevention, relationships, and self-esteem.
+Zac has experience using music as a form of healing in individual and group settings.
 Zac enjoys playing a wide range of musical instruments and creating music.

 What are your favourite inspirational quotes:

 “What we do in life…echoes in eternity” – Russell Crowe